Joachim93/Data-Science-Job-Analysis/README.md

         - is only required if additional geographic information about the locations is to be retrieved as well
         - the required key can be read directly on the start page after creating an account and logging in

-4. Using the web scraper (example):
+4. Using the webscraper (example):
     ````
     python data_collection/webscraper.py --directory data --keywords data_science machine_learning --salary
     ````